ajcwebdev/autoshow/docs/examples.md

 docker history autoshow-whisper:latest
 ```

 Replace `as` with `docker` to run most other commands explained in this document.
-Does not support all options at this time, notably `--whisperPython` and `--whisperDiarization`.

 ```bash
 npm run docker -- \